 Sara Maitland compares the transformational magic in fairy tales to the everyday magic that turns caterpillars into butterflies. "[S]omething very dreadful and frightening happens inside the chrysalis," she points out.
 "We use the word 'cocoon' now to mean a place of safety and escape, but in fact the caterpillar, having constructed its own grave, does not develop smoothly, growing wings onto its first body, but disintegrates entirely, breaking down into organic slime which then regenerates in a completely new form.
 It goes as a child into the dark place and is lost; it emerges as the princess, or proven hero.
 The forest is full of such magic, in reality and in the stories."

-My husband uses the term the Dark Forest to refer that part of the art-making process when we've suddenly lost our way...when the creation of a story or a painting or (in his case) a play reaches a crisis point...when the path disappears, the idea loses steam, the plot line tangles, that palette muddies, and there is no way, it seems, to move forward.
+My husband Howard, a dramatist, uses the term The Dark Forest to refer the part of the art-making process when we've lost our way...when the creation of a story or a painting or a play reaches a crisis point...when the path disappears, the idea loses steam, the plot line tangles, the palette muddies, and there is no way, it seems, to move forward.
 This often occurs, interestingly enough, right before true magic happens: first the crisis, then a breakthrough, an unexpected solution, and the piece comes to life.
-In a piece he wrote for The Journal of Mythic Arts, while creating a fairy tale play with students in Portugal he notes:
+In a piece he wrote for The Journal of Mythic Arts, while creating a fairy tale play in Portugal, he notes: